- What is Food Day?

 Food Day’s 2013 advisory board included some of the most prominent voices for change in the food movement, including physicians, nutritionists, labor leaders, environmentalists, famers, chefs, authors, and cookbook writers, such as: author Michael Pollan; prominent physicians Caldwell Esselstyn, Michael Roizen, David Kessler, and David Satcher; nutrition authorities Kelly Brownell, Walter Willett, and Marion Nestle; urban agriculture proponent Will Allen; environmentalist and author Laurie David; chefs Dan Barber, Barton Seaver, and Alice Waters; World Food Day USA Founder Patricia Young, and a number of members of Congress. (top)

 Food Day seeks to inspire community action in every city and state in the country, with individuals and organizations coming together on and around October 24 to learn, debate, and mobilize to improve our food system and the American diet.
 In 2013, over 4,700 events took place in all 50 states.
-See our 2012 campaign report highlighting some of the best Food Day activities in 2012.
-(The 2013 campaign report is coming soon.)
+See our 2013 campaign report highlighting some of the best Food Day activities in 2013.
 Community action may mean organizing an event, leading a new initiative, or advocating for better food policies.
 Organizations and individuals use Food Day to celebrate what our food system does right, advocate for change, and to highlight the work they are already doing. (top)

 There are a number of ways to get involved depending on your time, interest, and resources.
 Here are a few: